psu-epl/psu-epl.github.com/Info-for-Our-Illustrious-Professors!.md

 ### I only want to use `some machine`, can I just have the class come in and use it at some particular time?

 Maybe?
 You must coordinate it with the lab managers.
-Please do **not** come in randomly with a class during office hours and expect us to be able to help you.
 The problem here is that our rapid prototyping tools are, well, not that rapid.
-They take a LOT of time, and it's unlikely we could do anything on any one machine for a whole class in less than an entire day.
-Or for some machines, less than a week.
+Most take time to run, and so it's unlikely we could do anything on any one machine for a whole class in less than an entire day.
+Or for some machines, in less than a week.

+### You should really have `this piece of equipment`!

+We'd love to know that!
+Please let Phillip or Andrew know, and we'll put it on our "to get" list.

 ### I have `an underused piece of equipment`, do you want it?